The Newton’s method is more powerful but also a bit more demanding than the Picard’s method.

 This is a system of linear algebraic equations that needs to be solved in every Newton’s

 iteration.
-The Newton’s method will stop when is sufficiently close
+The Newton’s method will stop when

 to the zero vector.